 How will I meet new people?

-Although you might find yourself on the Summer Break with a small number of friends from school, you certainly won’t know everyone.
-It’s normal to feel a bit nervous before the start of the week.
-To help you settle in, the Summer Break team will run activities which will help you to get to know the other students, student mentors and staff.
+Although you might find yourself on the Subject Insight Residential with a small number of friends from college, you certainly won’t know everyone.
+It’s normal to feel a bit nervous before the start of the week, but remember that everyone is feeling the same way!
+To help you settle in, the Subject Insight Residential team will run activities which will help you to get to know the other students, student mentors and staff.

 Where will I be sleeping?

-You will be staying in your own en-suite bedroom in a single sex flat in our University Halls of Residence.
-You will have a shared kitchen and lounge.
+You will be staying in your own en-suite bedroom in a single sex flat in our University Halls of Residence alongside other residential participants and a Student Mentor who will be on call to support you throughout your stay.
+You will also have a shared kitchen and lounge.

-What will I get out of a BU Summer Break?
+What will I get out of a Subject Insight Residential?